konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 - Users who expect effortless deployment of their app when onboarding to the system will be dissapointed.
 They have more work to do to set up a deployment of their app outside the system.
-- Users will lose visibility of their applications' deployments and status in the AppStudio UI (HAC).
+- Users will lose visibility of their applications' deployments and status in the Konflux UI (HAC).
 Other systems like the Argo UI are arguably better at this than we are.
 - Users who expect to provide and manage their own resources to control their app will be delighted.
   They now no longer have to interact with an intermediary API to try to express details about their deployment(s).
-- As a team, we'll be in a better position to try to achieve independence for [integration-service], make it usable outside the context of AppStudio, and ideally make it attractive for collaborators.
+- As a team, we'll be in a better position to try to achieve independence for [integration-service], make it usable outside the context of Konflux, and ideally make it attractive for collaborators.

 ## Implementation